 - Heavy cream: Looking for a dairy-free healthy chicken tikka masala?
 Full fat (in the can) coconut milk will work.
-Just be sure to combine the fat on top with the liquid low carb milk on the bottom before adding it in.
+Just be sure to combine the fat on top with the liquid milk on the bottom before adding it in.

 Tips For the Best Chicken Tikka Masala Recipe:

-There are a few steps to this keto chicken tikka masala.
+There are a few steps to this chicken tikka masala.
 But, nothing too fancy.
 Just simple kitchen techniques.
 And you have options.
 Here’s how to make chicken tikka masala, perfect, every time:

 - Toast your spices.
-It’ll round out the aroma and flavors of the spices so they marry with the keto chicken tikka masala sauce.
+It’ll round out the aroma and flavors of the spices so they marry with the chicken tikka masala sauce.

 - Char that chicken.
 Don’t be afraid to let those marinated edges of the chicken blacken and char a little bit– It’ll add loads of flavor to the sauce.